MetaDocencia/SitioWeb/content/en/home/hero.md

 +++

 ##
-In this report we share our year of consolidation and learning, along with resources for the entire community.
+Our remote and free courses are intended for Spanish-speaking community.